Open High-Resolution Satellite Imagery: The WorldStrat Dataset -- With Application to Super-Resolution

 \dsquestionex{Is there a repository that links to any or all papers or systems that use the dataset?}{If so, please provide a link or other access point.}

-This dataset will be archived on Zenodo with a DOI, which should in theory allow to search for all papers citing it in any bibliographic database such as Google Scholar.
-Zenodo also maintains automatically a list of uses and citations.
+This dataset is archived on Zenodo with the DOI \url{https://doi.org/10.5281/zenodo.6810791}, which allows to search for all papers citing it in any bibliographic database such as Google Scholar.
+Zenodo also maintains automatically a list of uses and citations to the dataset.
 It does not allow to manually add uses that do not cite the DOI e.g. because they were not accompanied by a publication.
+It does not either track the citations to the NeurIPS article where we present the dataset.
 We do not currently have plans to manually maintain a separate repository of usages, but could be convinced to do so if several users request it.

 \dsquestion{What (other) tasks could the dataset be used for?}

 As explained in the Introduction of the accompanying article, we have designed this dataset so it can be used for the broadest range of machine learning applications for satellite imagery.